 Updating an existing application works similar to creating a new one.
 Each time an existing application is updated, it is extended with a new version.
-All versions that an application currently has are individually usable, but only one can be available to users.
+All versions that an application currently has are individually usable, but only one can be launched at a time.

 When you want to update an existing application with a new manifest or APK, provide both in the same format as when the application was created.
 The